-I have now begun my next scientific chapter as a Postdoctoral Researcher at the Walter and Eliza Hall Institute for Medical Research and La Trobe Institute for Molecular Science with Assoc/Prof Edwin Hawkins and Dr. Ivan Poon.
-By using the latest and greatest technologies, I aim to further dissect our understanding of cell death during the progression and treatments of blood cancer.
+I have now begun my next scientific chapter as a Postdoctoral Researcher at the Walter and Eliza Hall Institute for Medical Research and La Trobe Institute for Molecular Science with A/Prof Edwin Hawkins and Dr Ivan Poon.
+By using the latest and greatest technologies, I aim to further dissect our understanding of cell death during the progression and treatments of blood cancers.

 In addition to research, I am a passionate science communicator and advocate of women in STEM.
 I believe all scientists have a responsibility to communicate what we do, and communicate it honestly.
 The world is what it is today because of science, and we need the next generation to know just how life-changing being a scientist can be.

 La Trobe Institute for Molecular Science, Melbourne, Victoria 3083, Australia